NatureProductions/Photoshop-/README.md

 <br />

-This is a logo of PRELO company.
+<h2>This is a logo of PRELO company.
 It started last year 2023.
+So they
-So they asked for a logo so  i came up with this.<br/>
+asked for a logo so  i came up with this.<h2/><br/>

 ![image](https://github.com/user-attachments/assets/4dd64a76-364c-4fc8-8c10-11d34142d793)